View down to the winding Hawkesbury River from Marramarra National Park

 Distance from Sydney: 65km

 There’s a very good reason why the epic vistas of the Blue Mountains are World Heritage listed.
 Several in fact.
-Firstly, it has some of the most breathtaking geological formations, gorges and waterfalls anywhere in the country, many of which are important sacred sites for the Gundungurra and Darug peoples who have called these lands home for thousands of generations.
+Firstly, the area has some of the most breathtaking geological formations, gorges and waterfalls anywhere in the country, many of which are important sacred sites for the Gundungurra and Darug peoples who have called these lands home for thousands of generations.
 Secondly, it boasts a unique diversity of vegetation, including certain species of eucalypts that are found here and nowhere else in the world.
 It’s also one of the largest national parks of its type in the country (the top spot goes to Kosciuszko National Park, also in NSW), covering more than a million hectares.
 It’s almost beyond belief that such world-beating natural beauty can be reached in little more than an hour's drive from central Sydney.

 • Attractions